Levoyage/2DGameVoyageOfBotanist/README.md

-# 🌿 Herbal Healing — An Educational Game on Medicinal Plants
+# 🌿 Voyage of the Botanist — An Educational Game Demo on Medicinal Plants

 > 🎓 A graduation project exploring **game-based learning** for herbal medicine education, developed in Unity.